 The products from Lifebrook aren’t especially appealing.
 But, this is only half of the story.
 You could still make sales with the right audience and some people are passionate about new health products and superfoods.
 So, let’s look at the business side of things.

-Lifebrook prides itself as having nine different ways to make money, which is true but somewhat misleading.
+Lifebrook prides itself on having nine different ways to make money, which is true but somewhat misleading.
 Like other MLMs, they basically let you earn money from sales and from the success of your team.
 The rest of the ‘ways’ to earn money are various bonuses.

 To start off with, you buy an electronic or physical business kit for $39.95 or $59.95, respectively.
 This allows you to make sales through a replicated website.
 All of your sales are made in this way and you earn 20% commission by doing so.

 You can also earn by getting people enrolled as preferred customers.
-These are individuals who sign up to a monthly autoship and get a 20% discount on their purchases.
-If you get people to do this, you earn 10% commission.
+These are individuals who sign up for a monthly autoship and get a 20% discount on their purchases.
+If you get people to do this, you earn a 10% commission.
 You can also earn a bonus based on how many preferred customers you have enrolled at a time.

 There are also First Order Bonuses, which pay you extra each week based on the sales of the people you enroll, up to a cap of $500 wholesale.

 The other main area is making money from your team.
 As always, this is where things start to get complicated.
 The idea here is that you earn money from the sales of the people below you.
-This can include the people you recruit, the ones they recruit and so on.
+This can include the people you recruit, the ones they recruit, and so on.

 The pattern continues as you go forward.
 With each new rank, you can earn from deeper levels in your team and other bonuses increase as well.
 But, so too do the requirements.